Want to become an officer in the Philippine Coast Guard (PCG)? It all starts with passing the PCG Aptitude Battery Test (PCGABT).

 The official schedule for the PCGABT Examination has not been announced yet.

-We encourage you to stay updated by following the official channels of the Philippine coast guard.
+We encourage you to stay updated by following the official channels of the Philippine Coast Guard.

-For a complete guide on PCG recruitment, check out: PCG Recruitment 2025 | Comprehensive Guide.
+For a complete guide on PCG recruitment, check out: PCG Recruitment 2026 | Nationwide.

 PCG Salary and Benefits

-In the Philippine Coast Guard (PCG) for 2025, salaries depend on rank.
+In the Philippine Coast Guard (PCG) for 2026, salaries depend on rank.

 In addition to basic pay, PCG personnel also receive several benefits.

-If you want to learn more about PCG salary, ranks, and benefits, visit Philippine Coast Guard Salary and Ranks 2025 | Comprehensive Guide.
+If you want to learn more about PCG salary, ranks, and benefits, visit Philippine Coast Guard Salary and Ranks 2026 | Comprehensive Guide.

 How to Apply